RandyMcMillan/dotfiles/README.md

 If a function's been adapted or copied from the web or any other libraries out there, I always mention it in a comment within the code.

-Additionally, I took some inspiration from other object-oriented bash libraries:
+Additionally, in the making of the first version of Bash Infinity I took some inspiration from object-oriented bash libraries:

 * https://github.com/tomas/skull/
 * https://github.com/domachine/oobash/